keiruu/takape/README.md

 ## :ledger: About
 Takape is a simple website for finding cafes across Panay Island.
 So far we have listed only a handful of cafes through crowd-sourcing. <br/>
-Takape is an experimental website without real-world value intended for me to practice and learn the MERN stack and various programming concepts.
+Takape is an experimental website without real-world value intended for practicing and learning the MERN stack and various programming concepts.

 ## :mechanical_arm: Tech Stack
 1. React